 The wide spectrum of research, with several world-leading research groups, serves as a platform for outstanding higher education and much of the teaching is carried out in the laboratories connected to the research front line.
 Our teachers are all recruited from among the active researchers, thus our students are particularly well trained in scientific method.

 If you want to contribute to a sound and sustainable future development, science education at Lund University is the right choice.
-An education in science is also a gateway to a great number of R&D companies and science parks within the surrounding Copenhange-Malmö region – a hub for hightech companies and research organisations especially within pharmaceuticals/biotechnology, IT/telecommunication, food and environment.
-The Copenhagen–Malmö region is at the forefront in Europe within these areas.
+An education in science is also a gateway to a great number of R&D companies and science parks within the surrounding Copenhagen–Malmö region – a hub for high-tech companies and research organisations, especially within pharmaceuticals/biotechnology, IT/telecommunication, food and the environment.
+The region is at the forefront in Europe within these areas.